-Note 1: Click the icons showing a hand writing on paper to view the readme files for each item.
-Click the computer icons to the right of these items to install each item (from top to the bottom) one at a time.
-After installing each item, you must re-boot the system before moving on to the next item on the list.
-The bottom icon with a CD on it allows you to view the entire contents.
+Note 1: Click the icons showing a hand writing on the paper to view the readme files for each item.
+Click a computer icon to the right of an item to install an item (from top to the bottom) one at a time.
+After installing each item, you must reboot the system before proceeding with the next item on the list.
+The bottom icon with a CD on it allows you to view the entire contents of the CD.

-- Note 2: When making a storage driver diskette by booting into a Driver CD, please set the SATA Configuration to "Compatible Mode" and configure SATA as IDE in the BIOS Setup.
-After making the driver diskette, be sure to change the SATA settings back to your original settings. - Note 3: Changing BMC log-in information is recommended during initial system power-on.
-The default username is ADMIN and password is ADMIN.
-For BMC best practices, please refer to: http://www.supermicro.com/products/nfo/files/IPMI/Best\Practices\BMC\Security.pdf
+Note 2: When making a storage driver diskette by booting into a Driver CD, please set the SATA Configuration to "Compatible Mode" and configure SATA as IDE in the BIOS Setup.
+After making the driver diskette, be sure to change the SATA settings back to your original settings.

-B-2 Configuring SuperDoctor III
+B-2 Configuring SuperDoctor III (For Window OS Only)

-The SuperDoctor® III program is a web-based management tool that supports remote management capability.
+The SuperDoctor® III program is a Web-based management tool that supports remote management capability.
 It includes Remote and Local Management tools.
-The local management is called SD III Client.
-The SuperDoctor III program allows you to monitor the environment and operations of your system.
-SuperDoctor III displays crucial system information such as CPU temperature, system voltages and fan status.
-See the figures below for examples of the SuperDoctor III interface.
+The local management is called the SD III Client.
+The SuperDoctor® III program included on the CDROM that came with your motherboard allows you to monitor the environment and operations of your system.
+SuperDoctor® III displays crucial system information such as CPU temperature, system voltages and fan status.
+See the Figure below for a display of the SuperDoctor® III interface.

-- Note: The default User Name and Password for SuperDoctor III is ADMIN / ADMIN - Note: When SuperDoctor III is first installed, it adopts the temperature threshold settings that have been set in BIOS.
-Any subsequent changes to these thresholds must be made within SuperDoctor III, as the SuperDoctor III settings override the BIOS settings.
-To set the BIOS temperature threshold settings again, you would first need to uninstall SuperDoctor III.
+Note 1: The default user name and password are ADMIN.

+Note 2: In the Windows OS environment, the SuperDoctor® III settings take precedence over the BIOS settings.
+When first installed, SuperDoctor® III adopts the temperature threshold settings previously set in BIOS.
+Any subsequent changes to these thresholds must be made within SuperDoctor®, since the SD III settings override the BIOS settings.
+For the Windows OS to adopt the BIOS temperature threshold settings, please change the SDIII settings to be the same as those set in BIOS.